Bioconductor/bioconductor.org/content/news/bioc_3_18_release.md

 SIGNIFICANT USER-VISIBLE CHANGES

-o Updating installation section in vignette.
+- Updating installation section in vignette.

                        Changes in version 0.99.14

 SIGNIFICANT USER-VISIBLE CHANGES

-o Adding missing author David Tuveson. o Updating BiocViews terms.
+- Adding missing author David Tuveson.
+- Updating BiocViews terms.

                        Changes in version 0.99.13

 SIGNIFICANT USER-VISIBLE CHANGES

-o Update in Reference GDS vignette.
+- Update in Reference GDS vignette.

                        Changes in version 0.99.12

 SIGNIFICANT USER-VISIBLE CHANGES

-o Seven new loadable objects are available in the package. o The new readSNVVCF() function enable the use of VCF SNP files as input for the runExomeAncestry() and runRNAAncestry() functions.
+- Seven new loadable objects are available in the package.
+- The new readSNVVCF() function enable the use of VCF SNP files as input for the runExomeAncestry() and runRNAAncestry() functions.

                        Changes in version 0.99.11

 SIGNIFICANT USER-VISIBLE CHANGES

-o Update main vignette.
+- Update main vignette.

                        Changes in version 0.99.10

 SIGNIFICANT USER-VISIBLE CHANGES

-o Update main vignette.
+- Update main vignette.

                        Changes in version 0.99.9

 SIGNIFICANT USER-VISIBLE CHANGES

-o Better documentation for the runRNAAncestry() function.
+- Better documentation for the runRNAAncestry() function.

                        Changes in version 0.99.8

 SIGNIFICANT USER-VISIBLE CHANGES

-o Some examples have been updated in the documentation.
+- Some examples have been updated in the documentation.

                        Changes in version 0.99.7

 SIGNIFICANT USER-VISIBLE CHANGES

-o The new runRNAAncestry() function executes most steps leading to the ancestry inference call on a specific RNA profile. o A vignette describing the content of the Reference GDS files has been created. o More parameter names have been changed to follow the camelCase style.
+- The new runRNAAncestry() function executes most steps leading to the ancestry inference call on a specific RNA profile.
+- A vignette describing the content of the Reference GDS files has been created.
+- More parameter names have been changed to follow the camelCase style.

                        Changes in version 0.99.6

 SIGNIFICANT USER-VISIBLE CHANGES

-o The vignette now referes to the generic formatted reference GDS rather than 1KG GDS file to showcase that the software is not dependant of the 1KG GDS file.
+- The vignette now referes to the generic formatted reference GDS rather than 1KG GDS file to showcase that the software is not dependant of the 1KG GDS file.
 Any refence dataset can be used as long as the dataset is formatted into a GDS file.